polymonster/hotline/readme.md

 <img src="https://raw.githubusercontent.com/polymonster/polymonster.github.io/master/images/hotline/ecs_examples/dynamic_cubemap.png" width="100%"/>

-Demonstrates how multiple cubemap faces can be render to with cubemap cameras and then sampled from to create dynamic environment mapped reflections.
+Demonstrates how multiple cubemap faces can be rendered using cubemap cameras and then sampled from to create dynamic environment mapped reflections.
 A single `pmfx` view is created with the `cubemap` flag set to true, this will automatically create 6 child views for each face of the cubemap.

 ## Tests